-Provides investigation and practice in oral problemsolving through debate format and impromptu speaking.
+Provides investigation and practice in oral problem-solving through debate format and impromptu speaking.
 Includes principles of argumentation and analysis of propositions; use of tests of evidence, reasoning, and logic; detection of fallacies, structure of arguments, and methods of refutation and rebuttal.
-The student is expected to attend a minimum of two debate tournaments.
-CMST 101 or equivalent recommended.
-(Previously SPE 141)
+Students are expected to attend a minimum of two debate tournaments.
+Recommended Prerequisite: CMST 101 or equivalent.